Bates Style Guidelines

 Bates: the possessive is Bates’.

-The Bates Campaign: The name of the campaign launched in 2017 is The Bates Campaign.
+The Bates Campaign: The name of the campaign completed in 2022 was The Bates Campaign.
 In shortened or second reference, it is called the Campaign.
 Examples:

 • We celebrate major gifts to The Bates Campaign because they sustain excellence.